discontented/ANTLR-C-Minus/README.txt

 All five tests with screenshots are located in the test_files folder.
 Each of these files represent different functions in our myCminus language.

+--Worklist Implementation--

+Worklist algorithm implementation is located within Worklist.py.

+The algorithm walks through the worklist list of edges, output the transfer function and result with each iteration.
+The result of the transfer function is checked to see if it is a subset of the predecessor label's analysis result.

+The very last output is the contents of the analysis list.

+To run the algorithm on a custom test file, run `python3 myCMinus.py inputFile`  The worklist algorithm analysis will be the last section of the output.

+Check test_files/output for the Worklist Algorithm output of the test files.